-In 1988, the Northwest Power and Conservation Council designated "protected areas" in its Columbia River Basin Fish and Wildlife Plan.
-Protected areas are stream reaches where the Council believes new hydroelectric development would have unacceptable risks of loss to fish and wildlife species of concern, their productive capacity or their habitat.
+In 1988, the Northwest Power and Conservation Council (Council) designated "protected areas" in its Columbia River Basin Fish and Wildlife Plan (Plan).1 Protected areas are stream reaches where the Council believes new hydroelectric development would have unacceptable risks of loss to fish and wildlife species of concern, their productive capacity, or their habitat.
 The Plan directs Bonneville Power Administration not to purchase power from new hydropower development located in protected areas.
-The Plan also asks the Federal Energy Regulatory Commission (FERC) to consider protected areas when issuing permits, exemptions, and licenses.
-The most recent version is published as Appendix B in the 2009 Plan.
+The Plan also asks the Federal Energy Regulatory Commission and other federal agencies to consider protected areas when issuing permits, exemptions, and licenses.
+The Plan was last updated in 2009 and the Council is currently in the process of amending the plan.